-The applicant, Greenlight Development, seeks approval to develop a 204-unit affordable multi-family project ("Project") in two phases at 2561 Center Street NE ("Property").
-The Project will be developed on Tax Lot 4000 of Tax Map 073W24CC and currently contains 10.31 acres.
-The applicant will also divide Tax Lot 4000 into two lots through a Partition application, which includes the adjustment to the property line between Tax Lot 4000 and Tax Lot 3900 (zoned CO (Commercial Office)).
-This will result in three lots: Parcel 1 with 274,000 sq. ft., Parcel 2 with 163,372 sq. ft., and Parcel 3 with 20,005 square feet.
-Parcel 3 (Tax Lot 3900) will not be developed with the Project and is included in this application only as it pertains to the lot configuration applications.
-The Project requires a Class 3 Site Plan Review, Class 2 Adjustment, Tree Removal Permit, Historic Clearance Review, and Class 2 Driveway Approach application.
-The applicant seeks to process these approvals concurrently along with the Partition application.
+The applicant, Greenlight - Home First LLC, seeks approval to develop a 120-unit affordable multi-family project ("Project") at 2561 Center Street NE ("Property").
+The Project will be developed on Tax Lot 4000 of Tax Map 073W24CC, which currently contains 10.31 acres.
+The applicant is proposing to divide Tax Lot 4000 into two lots through a Partition application, resulting in Parcel 1 with 274,000 sq. ft. and Parcel 2 with 149,914 square feet.
+The applicant is also proposing a Property Line Adjustment between Parcel 2 and Tax Lot 3900 of Tax Map 073W24CC, which currently contains 13,199 square feet.
+With the property line adjustment, Parcel 2 will contain 143,312 sq. ft. and Tax Lot 3900 will contain 19,801 square feet.
+The proposed Project site only consists of Parcel 1.
+The Project requires Class 3 Site Plan Review, Class 2 Adjustment, Tree Removal Permit, Tree Variance Permit, Class 2 Driveway Approach, Historic Clearance Review, and Street Tree Removal Permit applications.
+The applicant seeks to process these approvals concurrently along with the Partition and Property Line Adjustment applications.